rmetzler/bliki/wiki/mysql/choose-something-else.md

 ### Poor Priorities

-Early on, the MySQL team focused on pure read performance and on "ease of use" (for new users with simple needs, as far as I can tell) over correctness and completeness, violating Knuth's laws of optimization.
+Early on, the MySQL team focused on pure read performance and on “ease of use” (for new users with simple needs, as far as I can tell) over correctness and completeness, violating Knuth's laws of optimization.
 Many of these decisions locked MySQL into behaviours very early in its life that it still displays